-We sat down with EDGE mentor Kristen Newton to learn more about her story and share it with you.
-As the official DJ of the Indiana Pacers, her career path hasn’t exactly been the conventional one – and her passion for mentoring and connecting with young women has grown into a project that she hopes will reach people beyond the ones in her circle.
+As the official DJ of the Indiana Pacers, Kristen Newton’s career path hasn’t exactly been the conventional one–and her passion for mentoring and connecting with young women has grown into a project that she hopes will reach people beyond the ones in her circle.

 Read on for Kristen’s take on community, career, her latest passion project, mentorship and her advice for the next generation of leaders.